yasse-ofc/yasse-crawlers/README.md

 ### Problems

 1. Updating DB daily;
-2. Only updating DB after going through every series in a site;
-3. Updating DB without reconstructing it from scratch;
+2. Updating DB without reconstructing it from scratch;

 Possible Solutions:

 1. Make the update process faster and less resource-heavy;
-2. Update for every visited page in the site;
-3. Only update series that changed values;
+2. Only update series that changed values;

 ### Solved Problems

 1. Bypassing Cloudflare;
+2. Only updating DB after going through every series in a site;

 Solutions:

 1. Using Puppeteer Stealth Plugin;
+2. Update for every visited page in the site;

 ---